Theories for charge-driven nematicity in kagome metals: Discussion

+Despite the three family members of the vanadium-based kagome metals might be characterized by a similar effective noninteracting model once they enter the $2 \times 2$ charge-ordered state with three inequivalent hole pockets at the reconstructed M-points \cite{Li2023_PRX}, still the interactions might be different for them, leading to a different propensity towards the two instabilities we have identified.

-Finally, the proposed mechanism for the $Q_{1 a}$ nematicity suggested in this article might also be relevant for the class of compounds $A$Ti$_3$Sb$_5$ ($A=$ K, Rb, Cs) given the presence of (rhombic-like) hole-pockets at the Fermi level at the M points of the Brillouin zone, stressing the analogy between the nematic characters of the vanadium and titanium kagome families \cite{Hu2023_NatPhys,Yang2022_arXiv_CTB}.
+Finally, the proposed mechanism for the $Q_{1 a}$ nematicity suggested in this article might also be relevant for the class of compounds $A$Ti$_3$Sb$_5$ ($A=$ K, Rb, Cs) given the presence of (rhombic-like) hole-pockets at the Fermi level at the non reconstructed M points of the Brillouin zone.
+The corresponding real-space representation of the intra-unit cell charge order is schematically shown in Fig.~\ref{fig:nematicity_titanium}.
+This might provide an analogy between the nematic characters of the vanadium and titanium kagome families \cite{Hu2023_NatPhys,Yang2024_NatComm}.

 ~ ~

 \onecolumngrid